DennisHuebert/ensc482_assignments/assignment2/README.md

-The assignment is to be run on linx
+The assignment is to be run on linux

 To Run problem 1:
 g++ problem1.cpp -lm -lglut -lGL -lGLU -o problem1